ilksuu/fmri_aperiodic_parameters_age_prediction/README.md

 ## Description

-This code is developed for the data analysis of the Developing human connectome project dataset (dHCP, third data release) [https://doi.org/10.3389/fnins.2022.886772].
-Information about the dataset, including access and terms of use can be found via the following link: https://biomedia.github.io/dHCP-release-notes/
+This repository provides code for data analysis of the Developing Human Connectome Project (dHCP) dataset, third data release (Edwards et al., 2022).
+Detailed information about the dataset, including access instructions and terms of use, is available at: https://biomedia.github.io/dHCP-release-notes/

 ## Getting Started

 Note: This repository does not include the dataset.
-To obtain it, follow the instructions provided at dHCP Release Notes (https://biomedia.github.io/dHCP-release-notes).
+To obtain the data, please follow the instructions provided in the dHCP Release Notes.

-The notebook contains hard-coded file paths.
-Please update these paths to point to the location of the dataset on your local machine before running the analysis.
+The analysis notebook contains hard-coded file paths.
+Before running the analysis, update these paths to point to the location of the dataset on your local machine.

 ### Installing and running the script